Norost/nrfs/Specification/object_store.rst

 3. Hashing

-   Like encryption, every block must be included in its entirety.
+   Like encryption, every block must be included in its entirety *except* when using XXH3, as it is not meant for cryptographic purposes.

+   In the case of XXH3, the data length is rounded up to the nearest multiple of 64 bytes [#]_.

+   .. [#] This should allow the compiler to elide the code path to handle the trailing, sub-64-byte block.

 Record tree